h2oai/wave-apps/credit-risk/about.md

 ## App Description:

-This Telco Churn Risk demo app allows a business user to explore and understand predictions from a machine learning model.
-The user can search for a specific customer and see why and why not the model thinks that person is likely to cancel their contract.
-This is an [open source](https://github.com/h2oai/wave-apps/tree/main/churn-risk) app built on [public data](https://www.kaggle.com/c/churn-analytics-bda/overview) and can be used as a starting point for H2O Wave developers.
+This Credit Card Default Risk demo presents predictions made by a machine learning model to a business user on whether or not someone is likely to pay off their credit card.
+The user can review each predict and make the final say on if the applicant is approved or denied.
+This is purely a demonstration of including a human-in-the-loop with machine learning modeling.
+This is an [open source](https://github.com/h2oai/wave-apps/tree/main/credit-risk) app built on [public data](https://www.kaggle.com/uciml/default-of-credit-card-clients-dataset) and can be used as a starting point for H2O Wave developers.

-**Audience:** Business Analyst, Marketing Professional
+**Audience:** Business Analyst, Financial Services Risk team, Business Owner

 **Feedback:** Send an email to cloud-feedback@h2o.ai with any questions, feedback, or concerns